SIG MG 50

 The SIG MG 50 is a general-purpose machine gun of Swiss origin and was chambered in many calibres.
 It was designed to replace the Maxim and Furrer M25 guns in service of pre-World War II design so around 1944/51, SIG industries decided to manufacture a series of gas-operated machine guns fed by using drum magazines and ammo belts.
-The MG50 lost in the trials to the MG51; however, it continued sales for a time.
-A version chambered in the .30-06 calibre was adopted by Denmark as the SIG M/51, while another variant was tested in Sweden as the SIG MG53 but again was turned down.
+The MG 50 lost in the trials to the MG 51; however, it continued sales for a time.
+A version chambered in the .30-06 calibre was adopted by Denmark as the SIG M/51, while another variant was tested in Sweden as the SIG MG 53 but again was turned down.

 Overview

-The MG50 is an air-cooled, gas-operated weapon and is fed by ammo belt.
+The MG 50 is an air-cooled, gas-operated weapon and is fed by ammo belt.
 The barrel is designed to be interchanged quickly when in field conditions.